AidenHe2000/Covid/data/README.md

 - Use the `sql` file to create tables and indices.
   We use the `PostgreSQL` dialect.

-- After import the `csv` files make sure to set the current serial of the table to the maximum of the current primary key.
+- After import the `csv` files, make sure to set the current serial of the table to the maximum of the current primary key.

   - e.g.